A commercial espresso machine might cost approximately $20,000. Yet, is that really necessary to pay such an amount if you are just starting out?

 As the name suggests, super-automatic espresso machines are advanced espresso machines.
 Their function is to give you a good hands-free experience and so they include a number of features to ensure that.
 It comes with a grinder, often a steam wind, and automatic settings to prepare your coffee!

 All these features mean it has a high price.
 While you can get a decent automatic espresso machine for around $200.
 However, you can clearly tell the difference between a $200 and let’s say an $800 or more espresso machine.

 Manual Espresso Machine Cost

-In a manual espresso machine, it is not the espresso machine but YOU who does the groundwork.
-It is a lever machine where you pull to create the pressure that brews your coffee.
+In a manual espresso machine, it is not the espresso machine but YOU who do the groundwork.
+It is a lever machine that you pull to create the pressure that brews your coffee.
 Since this kind of espresso machine does not require all those fancy mechanical parts, it is extremely cheap!

 However, with a manual espresso machine, you will need to put in a lot of effort.
 Espresso is produced at high pressure and you will be creating that pressure manually using the lever.
 It will require much strength.
 Plus, it will take some time for you to adjust to the machine to produce a good cup of coffee.

 In any case, coffee lovers do claim that a manual espresso machine makes authentic coffee.
 However, it could easily just be a way to justify all the labor you have to put in.
 Or fantasize about it.
 Or maybe you could get one try for yourself!
 Again, they do come cheap.